Not your average accommodation, Rainforest Hideaway offers self contained accommodation in cabins deep inside

 And most surprisingly, the nights are usually mosquito-free!!

-Ofcourse you can also take it easy, the town centre of Cape Tribulation is within walking distance of your accommodation and there are pristine unspoilt beaches to laze around, relax on your verandah with the sounds of the rainforest birds, spot some of the abundant wildlife, explore the rainforest sculpture trail on the five acre property or indulge in a tradtional Thai massage.
+Ofcourse you can also take it easy, the town centre of Cape Tribulation is within walking distance of your accommodation and there are pristine unspoilt beaches to laze around, relax on your verandah with the sounds of the rainforest birds, spot some of the abundant wildlife, explore the rainforest sculpture trail on the five acre property.

 And thanks to ever improving technology we now have free Wifi through a satellite dish!